of our Human Geography and Planning graduates are in work and/or further study 6 months after graduation

 His research and teaching focus on challenges and implications of contemporary environmental change and in particular the role played by informal actors and non-governmental organisations in environmental governance and social transformation.
 Key issues include natural hazards vulnerability, climate change adaption, ecological citizenship and the links between science, technology and society.
 He is particularly interested in the relationship between expert-led and community responses to these challenges and related issues of knowledge exchange, co-production and adaptive transformation.View Staff Profile

-Andre is a critical geographer.
-He works on social movements, urban commons and cities and social justice.
+Andre is a Principal Lecturer and Course Director.
+He is a critical geographer who works on social movements, urban commons and cities and social justice.
 He is particularly interested in struggles around higher education and the co-construction of critical pedagogical alternatives.

 Andre’s doctoral research, which he completed in 2014, was funded by a prestigious University of Leeds scholarship.
 It explored efforts by a group called the Really Open University as they attempted to protest against the perceived enclosure of Higher Education through increased tuition fees and marketization, whilst simultaneously experimenting with the collective construction of alternative pedagogical forms.

 Andre has given talks in the UK and overseas.
 He has presented papers and organised panels at numerous conferences, including the Association of American Geographers Annual General Meeting and the Royal Geographical Society (with IBG) Annual International Conference.
-He has had work published in a range of publications, including international peer-reviewed academic journals, edited books and magazines.
-This work has focussed on g...View Staff Profile
+He has had work published in a range of publications, including international peer-reviewed academic journals, edited bo...View Staff Profile

 K.Horwood@leedsbeckett.ac.uk | 0113 81 29157